RavDas/Three-Tier-Architecture-Application-Deployment/README.md

 sudo mv /tmp/eksctl /usr/local/bin
 ```

-You can check the eksctl version using
+You can check the eksctl version using,

 ```
 eksctl version
 ```

-Use [official documentation](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-eksctl.html) for eksctl installation on other OS
+Use [official documentation](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-eksctl.html) for eksctl installation on other OS.

-The output would look like this
+The output would look like this,

 ![image](https://github.com/user-attachments/assets/ea963b1c-4c7d-407a-b300-b930a44be52f)

 3. AWS CLI: A command-line interface for interacting with AWS services, including Amazon EKS.
 To install, update, and uninstall AWS CLI, follow the instructions in the AWS Command Line Interface User Guide.
 After installation, it is advisable to configure the AWS CLI using the guidelines outlined in the AWS Command Line Interface User Guide under “Quick configuration with aws configure.”